E-Discovery Leadership Conference 2015

 Partner at Lathrop & Gage LLP

-Jim Moeller handles complex litigation, including technology, e-discovery, environmental, employment, and general commercial cases in federal and state courts and in arbitration.
-Recognized by his peers in The Best Lawyers in America and Missouri and Kansas Super Lawyers, he has managed e-discovery in numerous large and complex cases, taken e-discovery compliance depositions, and prepared and produced technical and e-discovery expert witnesses.
+Jim Moeller handles complex litigation, including technology, e-discovery, environmental, employment, and general commercial cases in federal and state courts and arbitration.
+Recognized by his peers in various legal publications, he has managed e-discovery in numerous large and complex cases, taken e-discovery compliance depositions, and prepared technical and e-discovery expert witnesses.

 Jonathan Sablone